 The story of a Hungarian warrior from Fülek castle is worth the telling.
 His name was Balogh Benedek, he was the leader of the Hungarian raiders of Fülek.
 The Hungarian raiders had been constant visitors of the Turkish-Occupied Lands to the south, near Szeged and on the Great Hungarian Plains during the 1610s and 1620s.
 Sometimes they posed a threat against the Hungarian cities and villages as well, not just to the spahi-owned timar lands.

-The Hungarian warrior concerned happened to be from Szeged and knew the Turks very well.
-Once he was informed that a high-ranking Turkish officer would travel to muster the Ottoman castles of the area.
-Balogh and his people ambushed the officer and cut him down along with his men.
-Then, they dressed in their clothes and entered the Castle of Szeged, showing the guards the officer’s credentials.
-The Bey of Szeged received them and gave them some soldiers to guard them on their way back.
-When they were far enough from the castle of Szeged, Balogh’s men attacked their envoys and slaughtered them.
+This Hungarian warrior happened to be from Szeged and knew the Turks very well.
+One day, he was informed that a high-ranking Turkish officer would travel to muster the Ottoman castles of the area.
+The warrior set out at once, and Balogh Benedek with his soldiers ambushed the Turk officer and cut him down along with his men.
+Then, they dressed in their clothes and entered the Castle of Szeged, showing the guards the Turk officer’s credentials.
+The Bey of Szeged received them without suspecting anything and even gave them some soldiers to guard them on their way back.
+You can guess the next: when they were far enough from the castle of Szeged, Balogh’s men attacked their envoys and slaughtered their Turk guards.